David Jang: Olivet University

 In 2006, Jang handed over the presidency of the university to Dr. David James Randolph in order to concentrate on mission field work.
 Jang continues to serve at Olivet University as a professor of theology and international president.

 Other activities

 From 2007 to 2018, Jang served as a member of the North American Council of the WEA.
 Also in 2007, he began work with the Holy Bible Society whose mission is to make "the Bible more accessible to all people by using digital technology and the Internet, especially in unreached mission frontiers."
 Over the years, he has engaged in discussions about helping to establish churches in difficult mission fields such as China.

-In 2014, Mother Jones published an investigation into a group of Jang's followers calling themselves “the Community”, who worked as low-paid interns to support Jang's evangelization efforts, Jang-affiliated media companies such as IBT, and Olivet University.
+In 2012, a Christianity Today article raised questions whether Jang had any connections with the Unification Church and his being seen by some people as the "Second Coming of Christ", accusations that have been disputed as baseless by the Christian Council of Korea and the World Evangelical Alliance, among others.
+The Christian Post, founded by students from Olivet University, issued a detailed response to the various allegations raised in the Christianity Today article, raising doubts about the sources and also questioning the timing of the publication during a review of an offer Olivet University made to Lifeway for the purchase of a campus property.